MikelBazelli/Managing_Tasks_Web/README.md

 ## After cloning the git repository, there is a file called " guidelines", There will be info about how to run

+## NOTE
+In the Database all users that are registred have password of 12345

 ![image](https://github.com/user-attachments/assets/5f563cf0-a376-47ca-8df2-71dfb65f3891)